CBolibaugh/tableDemo/README.md

 # tableDemo
+R Cafe, show-and-tell, 30 September 2021

-Creating publication quality tables with double headers that export to Word
+Creating publication quality tables with double headers that export to Word or pdf